AAGI-AUS/AAGIQuarto/README.md

 The Analytics for the Australian Grains Industry (AAGI) project retains full rights to the AGGI logo and the Grains Research and Development Corporation (GRDC) and strategic partners, Curtin University, the University of Queensland and Adelaide University, retain full rights to their own logos, respectively.

 ![](docs/demos/assets/Partners.svg)

+\*Use your terminal or command prompt to run the install commands.
+Alternatively, if you use RStudio or VS Code(ium)/Positron you can use the terminal emulator, but not the R/Python/Julia REPL, in those IDEs to run the commands.
+Or, if you prefer and you are using Windows, you may need to install the Windows Subsystem for Linux (WSL) to use the `bash` command.
+For more information, see [Microsoft's documentation](https://docs.microsoft.com/en-us/windows/wsl/install).